dwappett/rinrus_docs/Instructions/Driver.md

 The input file tells the driver which model building steps to run and what arguments to pass to the relevant scripts.
 All arguments for the individual scripts can be defined in the driver input file.
-A template `rinrus.inp` file containing all recognized keywords is provided [here](https://github.com/natedey/RINRUS/blob/master/template_files/rinrus.inp).
+A [template `rinrus.inp` file](https://github.com/natedey/RINRUS/blob/master/template_files/rinrus.inp) containing all recognized keywords is provided in the template_files directory.

-The `rinrus.inp` file must contain the following options:
+The `rinrus.inp` file must contain the following options (only one of model and modelsize required):

 | keyword | value | function argument defined |
 |:--------|:------|:---------|